-The Connecticut Health I-Team is partnering with the University of Connecticut Journalism Department to host a week-long high school multimedia journalism workshop July 19-23.
+The Connecticut Health I-Team is hosting a week-long high school multimedia journalism workshop July 19-23.

 The C-HIT Summer Multimedia Workshop provides select high school students with the opportunity to develop investigative reporting, video and digital journalism and communication skills in a unique learning environment led by distinguished local and national journalists.